 |MEMORABLE MOMENTS AT COORS FIELD|

 Named the Colorado Rockies, the team played at Mile High Stadium during the 1993 and 1994 seasons while their new ballpark, Coors Field was constructed in downtown Denver.
 Original plans called for the ballpark to have a seating capacity of 43,000.
 However after the team attracted three million fans during their first season they announced in November 1993 that they would enlarge Coors Field to seat 50,000 fans.
 The first game played at Coors Field was on April 26, 1995 between the Rockies and the New York Mets.
-When it opened Coors Field became the first baseball-only stadium built since Dodger Stadium in 1962.
+When it opened Coors Field became the first baseball-only stadium in the National League built since Dodger Stadium in 1962.

 With its hand laid brick and clock tower, fans might think that they were entering a modern day Ebbets Field.
 Coors Field combines the nostalgic feel of a 1920s urban ballpark with 21st century technology and conveniences.
 To prevent the ballpark from being imposing on nearby neighborhood buildings, the field is located 21 feet below street level.
 Its old fashioned brick facade allows the ballpark to blend into downtown Denver.
 One of Coors Field signature features is the clock, located at 20th and Blake Street.
 This is a location for fans to meet prior to the game.
 Inside, the main three tier grandstand extends from the left field foul pole to homeplate, to the right field foul pole, and around into right-center field.
 Marking one mile above sea level is a row of purple seats that extend around the entire upper deck of Coors Field.
 The “Rockpile,” a 2,300 seat bleacher section is located behind the centerfield backdrop and offers a unique view of the playing field.
 The main HD video/scoreboard is located beyond the left field bleachers, while a 14 foot high out of town scoreboard makes up part of the right field wall.
 The bullpens are found behind the right field fence; along with a tree/rock covered mountain scene that contains water fountains.
 The Rockies relievers even plant a small garden near their bullpen.In October 2013 the Rockies unveiled plans for an extensive renovation to the upper deck in right field.
 Completed by the 2014 season, this project removed the majority of upper deck seating in right field, replaced with a two level rooftop deck.
 Here fans have panoramic views of inside the ballpark, the Rocky Mountains and downtown Denver.
 This area features the 5280 Craft Bar featuring 52 beers on tap, the CHUBurger Restaurant and VIP Cabana Terrace.